manavdhamecha77/Oddo-Hackathon/CSV_UPLOAD_GUIDE.md

 ## Notes

 - Duplicate emails will be skipped with an error message
+- Invalid roles will be skipped with an error message
 - Empty lines in the CSV are ignored
 - All users are created in the admin's company
 - The CSV file must have headers in the first row
+- Role names are case-insensitive and can use underscores or spaces

 ## Sample File